KPIs & Operating Metrics(New)

 Procter & Gamble (PG) has disclosed Short-term Investments for 7 consecutive years, with $6.0 billion as the latest value for Q2 2019.

-• Short-term Investments was $6.0 billion for Q2 2019 at Procter & Gamble, down from $7.1 billion in the prior quarter.
+• Short-term Investments for Q2 2019 was $6.0 billion at Procter & Gamble, down from $7.1 billion in the prior quarter.

-• In the past five years, Short-term Investments ranged from a high of $11.3 billion in Q4 2017 to a low of $1.9 billion in Q3 2016.
+• The five-year high for Short-term Investments was $11.3 billion in Q4 2017, with the low at $1.9 billion in Q3 2016.

-• Peak YoY movement for Short-term Investments: crashed 61.84% in 2016, then skyrocketed 487.33% in 2017.
+• The sharpest move saw Short-term Investments plummeted 61.84% in 2016, then surged 487.33% in 2017.

-• Procter & Gamble's Short-term Investments stood at $4.9 billion in 2015, then soared by 51.89% to $7.4 billion in 2016, then soared by 52.99% to $11.3 billion in 2017, then decreased by 25.65% to $8.4 billion in 2018, then dropped by 28.18% to $6.0 billion in 2019.
+• Over 5 years, Short-term Investments stood at $4.9 billion in 2015, then skyrocketed by 51.89% to $7.4 billion in 2016, then skyrocketed by 52.99% to $11.3 billion in 2017, then fell by 25.65% to $8.4 billion in 2018, then decreased by 28.18% to $6.0 billion in 2019.